Saadullahkhan3/Product-Order-and-Database-Manager/README.md

 ---

 ## Which technology is used?
-Python programming language that really and a general purpose language use in Machine Learnig, Web scraping, Backend of web, etc
+Python programming language that is a general purpose programming language which uses in many tech fields such as Machine Learnig, Web scraping, Backend of web, etc.
-We use some Python libraries's function listed below with purpose:
+We also use some Python libraries's function listed below with purpose:
 - random module's randint --> used for generate 4-digit random code to confirm deletion.
 - os module --> To check the size of our database file, if size is zero so write default value in it to prevent other potential error.
 - json module --> Used for reading and writing our database and general info file as they are JSON file.